2025 VIRTUAL JUDGE SUPPORT

 We invite you to spread the news on social media.
 Feel free to use the post below for inspiration and download the graphics and frame to promote your involvement!

-I am so proud to be a Judge for Pow Wow Pitch to support and encourage Indigenous entrepreneurs as they pitch to win funds and support to start up and take their business ideas to the next level!
-Good luck to all of the entrepreneurs! 🏹 ❤️ 🌱 Check out this year’s lineup of Judges! https://www.powwowpitch.org/pitch/judges/
+I am so proud to be a Judge for Pow Wow Pitch and to support and encourage Indigenous entrepreneurs as they share their business ideas and take steps to grow their businesses.
+Wishing all the pitchers the best of luck - you got this! ❤️

 TIPS FOR ADJUDICATING